 Often located in south-facing alcoves, the warm sun broke through the clouds and offered a place to take in the landscape for a while.

-And we, of course, saw the ancient rock art that even faded with time makes for a striking spectacle.
+And we, of course, saw the ancient Rock Images that even faded with time makes for a striking spectacle.

-Perhaps just as impressive, an astute observer can see where the Ancestral Puebloan crafted their artistry.
+Perhaps just as impressive, an astute observer can see where the Ancestral Pueblo crafted their artistry.